techyizu/techyizu.github.io/pages/barcamp_schedule_fall_2016.md

 * Room 204 -
 * Room 207 - Basics of tech security (for real dummies) - Cryptolounge
 * Room 208 - Speed Reading Hacks (bring a book or something to read) - Tadas
-* Room 209 - XINCHEJIAN - What would you do if you were not scared? - Anastasia
+* Room 209 - What would you do if you were not scared? - Anastasia
 * Room 210 - DRAGONBURN: The Unfestival
-* Room 211 -
+* Room 211 - Before The Flood - Film Screening (con't)
 * Room 212 -

 ## 4:30